 The Advisers, or their affiliates, may pay additional compensation out of its own resources (i.e., not Fund assets) to certain selling agents or Financial Intermediaries in connection with the sale of Shares.
 The additional compensation may differ among selling agents or Financial Intermediaries in amount or in the amount of calculation.
 Payments of additional compensation may be fixed dollar amounts or, based on the aggregate value of outstanding Shares held by common shareholders introduced by the broker or dealer, or determined in some other manner.
 Payments may be one-time payments or may be ongoing payments.
-As a result of the various payments that Financial Intermediaries may receive from the Advisers or their affiliates, the amount of compensation it may receive for the distribution of other investment products.
-The receipt of the additional compensation by a selling broker or dealer may create potential conflicts of interest between an investor and its broker or dealer who is recommending the Fund over other potential investments.
+As a result of the various payments that Financial Intermediaries may receive from the Advisers or their affiliates, the amount of compensation that a Financial Intermediary may receive in connection with the sale of Shares may be greater than the compensation by a selling broker or dealer may create potential conflicts of interest between an investor and its broker or dealer who is recommending the Fund over other potential investments.
 As of the date of this Prospectus, the Advisers have not yet engaged a Financial Intermediary in connection with the sale of Fund Shares.